Gooood Morning marathon runners!

 The National Anthem was sung, the final countdown started, and then we were off...

 The beginning miles we just settled into a pace.
-Nathan hung back a bit and before the Magic Kingdom Amelia peeled off for a bathroom stop but I was feeling pretty good.
+Nathan hung back a bit and we lost him and then before the Magic Kingdom Amelia peeled off for a bathroom stop but I was feeling pretty good.
 Cold but good.

 We got to enter Magic Kingdom again through the front of the park and run under the train station and up Main St. At this point my stomach was starting to turn, oh no, I was not looking forward to tummy troubles for the next 20 miles.
 I decided to run through the Magic Kingdom, stopping for pics of course, and use the porta-potties just outside the park.
 I didn't feel like dealing with my Garmin freaking out if I went into a real bathroom.